-We have more information in our booklet Heart health and cancer treatment (see page 130).
+We have more information about effects on the heart in our booklet Heart health and cancer treatment (see page 140).

 Effects on the lungs

 The chemotherapy drug bleomycin can cause changes to the lungs that may affect your breathing.
 These changes may happen during treatment.
 They usually get better months or years after treatment ends.
 Sometimes bleomycin causes permanent damage to the lungs.
 This is more likely if: